IDA savings accounts

 LaCasa started offering IDA's in 1997.
 Currently we have about 200 active savings accounts and more than a 85% success rate with participants meeting their goals.
-Participants are required to complete Financial Fitness Training, Homeownership classes and counseling.
-Account holders can
+Participants are required to complete Financial Capabilities Training, homeownership classes and counseling.
+Currently, account holders can

-savings are matched at a rate of 3:1 or 4:1.
+savings are matched at a rate of 3:1.
 Extensive counseling during the four-year period helps participants achieve their specified saving goals.

 IDA Client Story

 A grateful client writes, "Thank you LaCasa for helping people with the IDA accounts… I wanted to buy a house but told my neighbor that I just couldn't come up with the down money.
 She told me about LaCasa because she used the program herself.
 I started last February and have been extremely happy with the outcome… I …am extremely good with money so I didn't think the financial class would be all that helpful. ...
 I was totally wrong.
 You can never assume you do not need a class, because you can always learn from someone else's experiences and knowledge.
 I know that I can handle my payments and that my house is worth the money I still owe.
 This house is going to make a great home for my kids and me for a long long time!"